The First Fantasy Campaign: Description

 Dave Arneson created a new type of game in 1970, something he called "Blackmoor".
 After he demonstrated his game to Gary Gygax in 1972, Gygax proposed that the two of them work together to codify a set of rules for a new game, which subsequently became Dungeons & Dragons.
-Gygax also founded TSR in order to publish the original set of rules in 1974.
+Gygax also founded TSR to publish the original set of rules in 1974.
 The following year, TSR published Blackmoor, which outlined supplemental rules for D&D and included Arneson's sample adventure "Temple of the Frog"; however, despite its title, Blackmoor contained very little information about Arneson's Blackmoor campaign world.

 Arneson came to work at TSR in 1976 as Director of Research, but he and Gygax had very different visions of role-playing, and the creative differences between the two proved irreconcilable.
 Arneson left TSR at the end of 1976, and immediately started working to produce role-playing material.
-One was the self-published Dungeonmaster’s Index (1977); the other was The First Fantasy Campaign, a book published by Judges Guild in which Arneson described details of his world of Blackmoor.
+One was the self-published Dungeonmaster's Index (1977); the other was The First Fantasy Campaign, a book published by Judges Guild in which Arneson described details of his world of Blackmoor.

 Despite the cover, which stated the book was 88 pages, it was actually a 96-page book, with illustrations by Pixie Bledsaw, Ken Simpson and Arneson, and two large maps drawn by Arneson.